Buttery and crispy cookies with a delicious lemon and rosemary flavour.

 Have you ever baked with herbs?
 Let me know in the comment section down below!

 The main flavour in this recipe is lemon.
 To achieve an intense lemon flavour we are using lemon zest.
 If you look closely you can actually see the lemon zest specs in the cookies.
 Now that’s what I call homemade!
 Do not be tempted to add in a little splash of lemon juice, the lemon aroma is already intense enough plus adding additional liquids alters the texture of your dough.
-Remember that when making lemon zest it’s incredibly important to work with organic lemons.
-Non-organic lemons contain a lot of pesticides in the rind which are bad for you.
-Organic is the way to go!
+Remember that when zesting lemons, it’s important to use untreated lemons.

 What might surprise you is the lack of baking powder or baking soda in this recipe.
 The reason we are omitting a leavening agent is because we do not want these cookies to rise.
 These are cut-out cookies, they are not supposed to rise!
 They are supposed to stay rather thin and have a nice crunch, like a typical sugar cookie.
 If you like your cookies soft in the center and crispy on the outside do not change the baking time.
 If you prefer your cookies super crispy you can add 2 minutes to the baking time.